Pet Insurance vs Savings Fund Cost Calculator

 The break-even probability is especially useful when you are uncertain about risk.
 If the calculator says the break-even point is 18%, ask yourself whether your pet’s true annual chance of a major bill is likely above or below that number.
 If you think it is well below, self-funding may make sense.
 If you think it is above, insurance may be the better financial choice.
 If you are unsure, try several scenarios and see how stable the conclusion is.

-This calculator is intentionally simple, which makes it easy to use but also means it cannot capture every detail of a real insurance policy.
+This pet insurance vs savings fund calculator is intentionally simple, which makes it easy to use but also means it cannot capture every detail of a real policy or every wrinkle in a real vet bill.
 It assumes one major emergency event in a year and uses an average bill amount.
-Real life is messier.
-Some years have no claims, some have multiple claims, and some involve costs far above the average.
-The model also assumes the deductible and coverage terms apply cleanly to the bill you enter, which may not be true if your policy has exclusions, annual payout caps, per-condition limits, exam-fee rules, or reimbursement based on a benefit schedule rather than actual invoice cost.
+Real life is messier: some years have no claims, some have multiple claims, and some involve costs far above the average.
+The model also assumes the deductible and coverage terms apply cleanly to the bill you enter, which may not match policies with exclusions, annual payout caps, per-condition limits, exam-fee rules, or reimbursement based on a benefit schedule rather than the actual invoice total.

 Another limitation is the probability estimate itself.
 Most pet owners do not know the exact annual chance of a major vet bill, and that number can change over time.
 Age, breed, genetics, activity level, environment, and prior health history all matter.
 Premiums can also rise as pets age, which means a policy that looks attractive today may look different in a few years.
 Likewise, a savings fund becomes more powerful over time if you consistently contribute and do not need to use it early.